 However, when retailers acquire electricity from the NEM, they pay the Australian Energy Market Operator (AEMO) for electricity based on spot prices and electricity demand that both fluctuate every 5 minutes.
-To address this settlement issue for customers on accumulation meters, AEMO uses the regional NSLP to estimate daily average spot prices derived from the NSLPs.
+To address this settlement issue for customers on accumulation meters, AEMO uses the regional NSLPs and CLPs to estimate daily average spot prices5.
 Currently, most customers in Queensland are on accumulation meters.
+Consequently, we have used these demand profiles when estimating wholesale energy costs.

-&lt;sup>2 ACIL Allen, Estimated Energy Costs, draft report prepared for the QCA, February 2022.
+2 ACIL Allen, Estimated Energy Costs, final report prepared for the QCA, May 2022.

-&lt;sup>3 The minimum spot price (market floor price) and the maximum spot price (market price cap) are defined in chapter 3 of the National Electricity Rules.
+3 The minimum spot price (market floor price) and the maximum spot price (market price cap) are defined in chapter 3 of the National Electricity Rules.
 The market price cap is published by the AEMC every February and is effective from 1 July.
 For more information, see www.aemc.gov.au.

-&lt;sup>4 Generally, by purchasing financial derivatives, retailers can lock in a price, or a maximum price (in the case of caps), at which a given volume of electricity will be transacted at a future date.
+4 Generally, by purchasing financial derivatives, retailers can lock in a price, or a maximum price (in the case of caps), at which a given volume of electricity will be transacted at a future date.

-&lt;sup>5 This average price is estimated by taking the average of daily spot prices weighted by the electricity demand recorded under the NSLPs.
+5 This average price is estimated by taking the average of daily spot prices weighted by the electricity demand.
 In other words, spot prices with higher demand contribute more to the average price.